Equipartition of a segment: Reduction to the lemma on multivalued functions

 then there exists a partition $I = I_1\cup \dots \cup I_p$ into possibly degenerate segments such that

 \end{lemma}

-\begin{proof}[Proof of Theorem \ref{theorem:main} assuming the lemma] Let $m = p_1p_2\dots p_n$ be a decomposition into primes.
+\begin{proof}[Proof of Theorem \ref{theorem:main} assuming Lemma \ref{lemma:function-to-function}] Let $m = p_1p_2\dots p_n$ be a decomposition into primes.
 Let $\phi_1$ be the initial single-valued function $f$.
-Apply the lemma to $\phi_1$ and $p_1$ to obtain $\phi_2$.
+Apply the lemma to $\phi_1$ and $p_1$ to obtain a nice multi-valued function $\phi_2$.
 Then apply the lemma to $\phi_2$ and $p_2$ and so on.
 The final function $\phi_{n+1}$ will be a nice mutli-valued function of a segment.

-From the definition it follows that a nice multi-valued assigns at least one value to any segment.
+From the definition it follows that a nice multi-valued function assigns at least one value to any segment.
 Hence there exists $y\in (-1,1)$ such that